-On 12 September 2020 Astra Space attempted the first orbital flight of its upcoming Astra Rocket 3 small launch vehicle.
-Lifting-off from the Pacific Spaceport Complex, Alaska, the launch occurred 0319 GMT but ended in failure shortly afterwards.
+Astra Space attempted the first orbital flight of its upcoming Astra Rocket 3 small launch vehicle on 12 September.
+Lifting off from the Pacific Spaceport Complex, Alaska, the launch occurred at 0319 GMT but ended in failure shortly afterwards.
 Astra Space reported an anomaly during the first-stage burn.
-Seradata understands that this failure may have been caused by a pogo/thrust oscillation which caused roll oscillation pushing rocket off course.
-This led to an engine shutdown 30 seconds after lift off with the rocket falling back to Earth and exploding on impact.
-This failure would be the third after two test flight failures of Astra Rockets 1 and 2, and a third on-pad prelaunch destructive failure of an Astra Rocket 3.
+Seradata understands that this failure may have been caused by a pogo/thrust oscillation, triggering roll oscillation that pushed the rocket off course.
+This led to an engine shutdown 30 seconds after lift-off, with the rocket falling back to Earth and exploding on impact.
+This failure is the third after two test flight failures of Astra Rockets 1 and 2, and a third on-pad prelaunch destructive failure of an Astra Rocket 3.

 Astra Space, while previously a stealth space company, came to industry awareness through its (unsuccessful) efforts to win the DARPA Launch Challenge early this year.

 Also taking place on the morning of 12 September was a Chinese Kuaizhou-1A launch.
 This mission was carrying the Jilin-1 Gaofen-02C Earth-observation satellite built by Chang Guang Satellite Technology Co.
-The Kuaizhou-1A rocket lifted-off from the Jiuquan Satellite Launch Center, Northern China, at 0502 GMT.
+The Kuaizhou-1A rocket lifted off from the Jiuquan Satellite Launch Center, Northern China, at 0502 GMT.
 Like its American counterpart this mission also ended in failure.
-A specific cause for this failure has not been released by Chinese authorities.
+The cause has not been released by the Chinese authorities.

 The Kuaizhou-1A launcher has now suffered two failures in a row – including the preceding mission in June 2020.
-The rocket is marketed by Expace Technology Co. (who are owned by state company CASIC).
+The rocket is marketed by Expace Technology Co, which is owned by state company CASIC.
 It had a good track record flying 11 times before these two failures.